digital-fabric/polyphony/README.md

   coprocesses, supervisors, cancel scopes, throttling, resource pools etc.
 - Code can use native networking classes and libraries, growing support for third-party gems such as `pg` and `redis`.
-- HTTP 1 / HTTP 2 client
+- HTTP 1 / HTTP 2 client agent with persistent connections.
 - Competitive performance and scalability characteristics, in terms of both throughput and memory consumption.